njio7/main-code/camera tracking.md

 ![image](https://github.com/user-attachments/assets/df0ca481-57ed-4b90-bfcb-e37216f69ab1)

-the code below will call the position of our "trackedObject" (being the player object) and the "updateSpeed" for how fast the camera will move.
+The code below will call the position of our "trackedObject" (being the player object) and the "updateSpeed" for how fast the camera will move.

-Time.Delta is referenceing the frame rate in unity to figure out how fast the camera should be moving while it tracks the camera. our default speed
+Time.Delta is referenceing the frame rate in unity to figure out how fast the camera should be moving while it tracks the camera.

 ![image](https://github.com/user-attachments/assets/a97c34cb-32d1-4557-9269-c53885caa305)

+"updateSpeed" bvhvh

+"transform.position" is telling the camera to move every frame and Vector3.MoveTowards allows the camera to follow the player object across the axes.

+"trackedObject" is refrenceing the object that we had initially paired to our camera, which is our player object.

+Our default speed for the camera is 3 units pers second, which we set at the beginning of the code.
+This can be changed outside of microsoft visual studio
+Because it is set as a public value which makes changing it's tracking speed a lot easier as there isn't a need to open the script each time to change it.